HFzzzzzzz/ACMGA/README.md

 Using this approach, slight modifications to some of the paths within `command.sh` are necessary.
 ### Using the Docker image:
 ACMGA currently relies on Snakemake (>6.0.0), Docker, and Singularity.
 Please make sure these dependencies are installed before running ACMGA.
-We strongly recommend using this approach.
+We recommend using this approach.